codewars/codewars-runner-cli/documentation/output_format.md

 - `<COMPLETEDIN::>`

 Prefixing a new line with these commands will cause that line to be formatted.
-Since each new STDOUT line is considered a new peace of data, if you wish to format multiple lines as one item (such as a multi line "passed" message), then you must replace all \n line feed characters with the `<:LF:>` token.
+Since each new STDOUT line is considered a new piece of data, if you wish to format multiple lines as one item (such as a multi line "passed" message), then you must replace all \n line feed characters with the `<:LF:>` token.

 For example, in Ruby, if you wanted to write a multi-line passed message: